enlivenedcooperative/enlivenedcoop-website/_courses/2023_04-yucatan_spring.md

 **Pedro Uc Be** is a poet and a defender of the Mayan territory in Yucatan.
 Born in Buctzotz, he is the author of several books and a recipient of different awards.
 For Pedro, poetry and the care for the land are the same, a deep root that is entangled to his relationship to the milpa.
 His proposal is to share Mayan philosophy, thought and emotion a a proposal of life, of survival, of joy and of health.

-## Learning Journey summary

-* We will take a maximum of 15 people
-* Registration start date -​ ​November 1st, 2022
-* Registration last date - April 2nd, 2023
-* Dates of the learning journey - April 17th-29th, 2023
-* No of days - 13 days.
-* How will we be traveling - We​ ​will​ ​have​ ​pre-booked​ ​cars​ ​for​ ​the​ ​travel.
-* Total Kms - We​ ​will​ ​be​ ​traveling​ ​roughly​ ​1400​ ​kms (average 2h30min per day)

-## Covid safety and considerations

-Mexico does not require at the moment PCR tests or proof of vaccination to enter the country.
-Wearing a face mask and social distancing is required.
-We encourage participants in the journey to make sure they comply with all requirements of in-transit countries and travel restrictions.
-In the event that the journey is not viable because of sanitary reasons, we will reschedule for the next possible date.
-During our commutes in the van, you will be required to wear a mask at all times.

-## About the Interbeing Learning Journeys series

-> "If you are a poet, you will see clearly that there is a cloud floating in this sheet of paper.
-Without a cloud, there will be
-> no rain; without rain, the trees cannot grow: and without trees, we cannot make paper.
-The cloud is essential for the paper to
-> exist.
-If the cloud is not here, the sheet of paper cannot be here either.
-So we can say that the cloud and the paper
->inter-are."

-_Thich Nhat Hahn, Clouds in Each Paper_

-We humans do not exist independently in an isolated triumphant alienated bubble.
-The Interbeing Learning Journeys are an opportunity to explore interconnected issues of non-anthropocentric time and ways of being, of self and consciousness, of ancient and modern knowledge, following the paths of stars, water, and peoples.
-In journeying from place to place we also travel within, re-creating new stories and tapping into unknown sensibilities, possibilities and purposes for each participant.

-The journeys are for those willing to participate in the co-creation of different stories, dreams and practices, for those searching to expand their horizons and attune their sensibilities and desires, for those daring to entertain an open mind and heart, holding contradictions with authenticity and making space for questions rather than answers.
-They are for those willing to explore who they really are and how to become present for the Earth in a mutually enhancing way.

-This is an invitation for travelers looking to go to the encounter of relations and “worlding practices”, complex interactions between human and non-human beings that constitute, care or disrupt the web of life.
-It is an opportunity to learn from stars, water, and from people in their vital territories.
-The main focus of inquiry of travel is to learn what kinds of worlds are enacted, through what practices, and with what consequences for what beings, both in the places we visit and also in the places where the travelers usually dwell.

-In times of multiple crises, contradictions and nonsense,

-it is important to slow down and take a pause to look at the stars and the messages that they hold about the evolution of the pluriverse, consciousness and life;

-it is important to slow down and take a pause to take care of water and the history, flows, and nourishment that she provides for the multiple threads of the web of life in our shared home, our planet;

-it is important to slow down and take a pause to listen to the wisdom of people who have cultivated a respectful relationship with the Earth -indigenous peoples, peasants, women, artists and environmentalists- in order to gain emplaced insights about our re-invention as human species; and

-it is important to slow down and take a pause to breathe and tap into the rhythms, movements and creations of interbeing, and experience embodied learnings about how to become present for the Earth with reciprocity and care.